FHantke/brave-browser-wiki/Rewards.md

 ### Options
 Option name | Option value | Description
 ------------ | ------------- | -------------
-env | `stag` or `prod` | You can use this option for switching between production and staging servers reconcile-interval |integer | Define what the interval should be between monthly contributions in minutes. short-retries | bool | Enables short retries intervals that can be used for testing contribution failures
+staging | boolean | You can use this option for switching between production and staging servers reconcile-interval |integer | Define what the interval should be between monthly contributions in minutes. short-retries | boolean | Enables short retries intervals that can be used for testing contribution failures

 ### Usage
 (replace ... with examples from How to run it)